-- 1. A PhD or equivalent in phytoplankton ecology or related microalgal research field. - 2.
-A strong record in, and continuing commitment to, research that has achieved national and preferably international recognition and made notable contributions to the field of phytoplankton ecology or microalgal blooms, demonstrated by a record of high-quality publications, presentations at conferences, and success in securing external competitive and other funding.
+- 1. A PhD or equivalent in phytoplankton ecology or related microalgal research field. - A good record of, and continuing commitment to, research that has achieved national recognition and made worthwhile contributions to the field of phytoplankton ecology or microalgal blooms, demonstrated by a record of quality publications, presentations at conferences and preferably success in securing external competitive and other funding. - 3.
+Experience in University-level teaching and learning. - 4.
+A record of contributing to building and maintaining effective and productive links locally and nationally with the phytoplankton ecology discipline, environmental agencies and aquaculture industries, government and the wider community.

-- 3. A record of contributions to successful research higher degree supervision and completions. - 4.
-Strong oral communication skills and/or experience in University-level teaching and learning. - A record of contributing effectively to building and maintaining effective and productive links locally and nationally with the phytoplankton ecology discipline, environmental agencies and aquaculture industries, government and the wider community. - 6.
+- 5. Strong oral communication skills and/or experience in University-level teaching and learning. - 6.
 Demonstrated experience in interdisciplinary phytoplankton research on coastal or ocean voyages.